CovertLab/WholeCellEcoliRelease/docs/misc/model_observations.md

 (5) <b>Relationship between ribosomes and growth - what that means at the molecular level</b> When ribosomes go up what goes down?
 Does that lead to whole-cell model predictable growth rates?
 Can we figure this out based on Javier's expression data.

 (6) Trade off betwen RNAP and Ribosomes. ppGpp

+(7) Show that ribosomes control the growth rate with new FBA implementation with pools (pulling instead of pushin)